Quick Start for Users#

 # the "indexToCellID" variable, which is defined at cell centers.

-collection = mosaic.polypcolor(ax, descriptor, ds.indexToCellID, antialiaseds=False)
+collection = mosaic.polypcolor(ax, descriptor, ds.indexToCellID, antialiaseds=True)

 ax.coastlines()

-fig.colorbar(collection, fraction=0.1, shrink=0.5, label="Cell Index")
+fig.colorbar(collection, fraction=0.1, shrink=0.5, label="Cell Index");

 Planar Non-Periodic#